Ai Resume

 How We Tested: Methodology

-We created three identical resumes with identical qualifications and experience.
-The only difference: how they were written.
+We created three identical resumes.
+Same qualifications.
+Same experience.
+The only difference?
+How they were written.

-- Human-written resume — Written by a professional resume writer (CPRW certified)
+1. Human-written resume — Written by a CPRW-certified professional resume writer

-- AI-assisted resume — Written by a human but optimized using StylingCV’s agentic AI tools for ATS keywords
+3. AI-assisted resume — Written by a human but optimized using StylingCV’s 11-agent AI system for ATS keywords

-We submitted all three resumes to each of the 10 ATS platforms and recorded the scores, parsing accuracy, and any AI detection flags.
+We submitted all three to each of the 10 ATS platforms.
+Then we recorded scores, parsing accuracy, and any AI detection flags.

 The Results: What Each ATS Actually Does

-Key finding: The AI-generated resume (GPT-4 only) actually scored lower in keyword matching because it used generic language without job-specific terminology.
-The AI-assisted resume (human + StylingCV optimization) scored the highest because it combined natural writing with precision keyword placement.
+Key finding: The raw GPT-4 resume scored lower on keyword matching — generic language, no job-specific terms.
+The AI-assisted resume (human + StylingCV optimization) scored highest.
+Natural writing + precision keywords = the winning formula.

 Why ATS Platforms Don’t Detect AI